SheetJS/js-word/README.md

 - `XLS.utils.sheet_to_row_object_array` interprets sheets as tables with a header column and generates an array of objects
 - `XLS.utils.get_formulae` generates a list of formulae

-## Notes

-`CFB` refers to the Microsoft Compound File Binary Format, a container format for XLS as well as DOC and other pre-OOXML data formats.

-The mechanism is split into a CFB parser (which scans through the file and produces concrete data chunks) and a Workbook parser (which does excel-specific parsing).

-`.SheetNames` is an ordered list of the sheets in the workbook

-`.Sheets[sheetname]` returns a data structure representing the sheet

-`.Sheets[sheetname][address].v` returns the value of the specified cell and `.Sheets[sheetname][address].t` returns the type of the cell (constrained to the enumeration `ST_CellType` as documented in page 4215 of ISO/IEC 29500-1:2012(E) )

 For more details:

 - `bin/xls2csv.njs` is a tool for node
 - `index.html` is the live demo
 - `bits/80_xls.js` contains the logic for generating CSV and JSON from sheets

+## Cell Object Description

+`.SheetNames` is an ordered list of the sheets in the workbook

+`.Sheets[sheetname]` returns a data structure representing the sheet

+`.Sheets[sheetname][address]` returns the specified cell:

+- `.v` : the raw value of the cell
+- `.w` : the formatted text of the cell (if applicable)
+- `.t` : the type of the cell (constrained to the enumeration `ST_CellType` as documented in page 4215 of ISO/IEC 29500-1:2012(E) )
+- `.f` : the formula of the cell (if applicable)

+For dates, `.v` holds the raw date code from the sheet and `.w` holds the text

+## Other Notes

+`CFB` refers to the Microsoft Compound File Binary Format, a container format for XLS as well as DOC and other pre-OOXML data formats.

+The mechanism is split into a CFB parser (which scans through the file and produces concrete data chunks) and a Workbook parser (which does excel-specific parsing).

 ## Test Files